umer6921/notes-app-cicd/README.md

 This file contains the instructions that are required to run the project.

 ## Docker-compose
-It build the image through Dockerfile and run the container at port 8000
+It builds the image through Dockerfile and run the container at port 8000